 Quality of leads

-A big gain is the quality of leads you hold in your hands from your previous list.
-These subscribers will be surely engaged and interested in your brand and offering, the blog posts you publish or podcasts you release.
+AA big gain is the quality of leads you hold in your hands from your previous list.
+These subscribers will be surely engaged and interested in your brand and offering, the blog posts you publish or the podcasts you release.
 Ultimately, they are easier to convert into customers or clients at the end – so just focus on the opportunity in front of you.
-And let’s be honest some email hygiene from time to time does not hurt anyways.
-Your customer acquisition costs will say thank for focusing on potential leads not wasting your budget on cold contacts and outdated mailing list, feeding your email service provider good money.
-Furthermore you can also count on good quality leads you will be gaining from now on since you make it crystal clear, what a newsletter sign up on your website offers to the subscriber who actively opts in.
+After all, some email hygiene from time to time doesn’t hurt.
+Your customer acquisition costs will focus on potential leads, instead of wasting your budget on cold contacts and an outdated mailing list, feeding your email service provider good money.
+Furthermore, you can count on the good quality leads you’ll be gaining from now on since you make it crystal clear, what a newsletter sign up on your website offers to the subscriber who actively opts-in.

 Website up to date

-Another gain is that no-doubt you get your website up to the highest standards of security and data protection.
-You need your website to be up to date in any case, if you want to assure a safe web experience for your online visitors and avoid unfavourable PR about hacks or stolen sensitive user-data.
+Another gain is that your website will be alleviated up to the highest standards of security and data protection.
+Your website must be up to date in any case, and you want to assure a safe web experience for your online visitors and avoid unfavourable PR about hacks or stolen sensitive user-data.

 Let’s get this straight

-GDPR did not just hit us in surprise – it was released 2 years ago and came into enforcement now.
-Anybody who is doing business with EU clients or is located in the EEA has to delve into this and it only drives us to be more precise, target better, focus on warm leads and be productive rather than broad.
-It tickles our entrepreneurial spirit to come up with new exciting ways to marketing potential audiences effectively within a given budget.
+GDPR did not just hit us with a surprise – it was released 2 years ago and has since come into enforcement.
+Anybody who is doing business with EU clients, or who is located in the EEA has to adhere to this and it only pushes us to be more precise, to target better, focus on warm leads and to be productive, rather than broad.
+It tickles our entrepreneurial spirit to invent new exciting ways of marketing potential audiences effectively within a given budget.
 Sounds exciting?
 That’s what we think.

-Dry the tears, countless untapped digital marketing opportunities have never even been touched by most of the crestfallen businesses across the Europe !
+Dry the tears, countless untapped digital marketing opportunities have never even been touched by most of the crestfallen businesses across Europe!

 If you require any further assistance on GDPR or like to discuss some digital marketing ideas, simply get in touch with us TODAY.